SysWhiteDev/SysWhiteDev/README.md

 Here are some of my recent projects:

-- [EyeHide](https://github.com/eyehide/): The project that aims to bring simplified privacy out to the world
+- [EyeHide](https://github.com/eyehide/): The project that aims to bring simplified privacy out to the world.
+- [VMware car analysis](https://github.com/SysWhiteDev/VMwareCarAnalysis): EV-Charger manager and footage analyzer for [VMware](https://www.vmware.com/).
 - [ACS Dashboard Challenge](https://github.com/SysWhiteDev/ACS-Challenge-2023): Dashboard for monitoring and analyzing automotive emissions data over time for ACS Data Systems S.p.A.
-- [HeavenManager](https://heavenmore.xyz): The server manager i built for the private server stack HeavenMore
+- [HeavenManager](https://heavenmore.xyz): The server manager I built for the private server stack HeavenMore.
 - [TrashTracer](https://github.com/SysWhiteDev/NoiHackathon2022): Our winning solution to one of the challenges presented at the Noi Hackathon 2022.

 ## Get in Touch